naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.22.wireless.concepts.md

 #### Lightweight AP Architectures

-Wireless LAN controllers (WLCs) use Lightweight Access Point Protocol (LWAPP) to communicate with lightweight APs (LAPs)
+Wireless LAN controllers (WLCs) use Lightweight Access Point Protocol (LWAPP) to communicate with lightweight APs (LAPs).
+LAPs are useful in situations where many APs are required in the network.
+They are 'Lightweight' because they only perform the 802.11 wireless operation for wireless clients.
+Each LAP is automatically configured and managed by the WLC.

+#### CAPWAP Operation